iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.1.75.2270/report.md

 > Please allow us to set "unlimited data" for mobile data use.
 500MB allowance is reached after one night of calculations on my phone.
 As well I have experienced crashes after having a large amount of calculations completed causing me to reset the app in order to use it.<br> :date: __2020-10-20 16:12:41__

+> The app desperately needs settings.
+It has virtually none.
+It's a great purpose but wasted.
+I plug my phone in to charge every night and always forget to switch it on.
+Should be a auto start or scheduled or a reminder when plugging in.<br> :date: __2020-10-06 17:47:50__

+> As others are stating, after a week's worth of use the app just doesn't compute any further, ran for over 8 hours with 0 calculations, which pretty much defies the whole point in the app?!
+Besides that, the app works fine and looks pretty slick.<br> :date: __2020-10-06 08:30:05__

 #### 2-star reviews